Vollcode/CV/README.md

  Trying to convey your thoughts in a way that your pair partner understands how and what you think of a problem is quite difficult.
 In Makers you have to learn how every other person in the team thinks to understand what they're trying to convey.

- For several years I've helped a non government organization that aided people who needed therapy due to the massive impact the housing crisis had on them, but couldn't afford it or didn't had access to the public services.
+ For several years I've provided therapy in a non government organization that aided people affected by the massive impact the housing crisis, but couldn't afford it or didn't had access to the public services.
 Hearing the experiences of so many people gives an understanding of the privileges one has and does not consider.
 Over the years that has developed into an acceptance of everyone's way of thinking and lifestyle, thus letting thoughts outside the box come into play.

 ## <a name="projects">Some work that I've done so far</a>